mzattera/v4j/docs/index.md

-## Welcome to the Grumpy Voynich
+## Welcome to the Repeatable Voynich

 Hi, in these pages I store thoughts, working notes, rants and frustrations about the [Voynich manuscript](https://en.wikipedia.org/wiki/Voynich_manuscript) as resulting from my work with the [v4j library](https://github.com/mzattera/v4j).

-### Terminology
+One of the aims of these pages is to link each consideration I make in my working note to a piece of code and a text that can be used to reproduce my work and address errors and omissions.
+I also try in some of my working notes to reproduce past analysis or verify common claims about the Voynich in order to provide some (hopefully) more solid basis fro discussions and deciphering attempts.

+# Terminology, Definitions, and Conventions

-In the below notes, we will try to be consistent with following terminology.
+On this site, we will try to be consistent with following terminology.

+- A **transliteration** is a symbol-by-symbol conversion of one script into another.
+Transliteration is needed to represent the content of the Voynich in a format that can be printed or stored in computer files.
+We will almost always use the less correct term **transcription** as a synonym.

+  - We refer to the list of symbols used in the target script as the **transliteration alphabet** or simply as the **alphabet**.
+Each symbol in the alphabet is referred as a **transliteration character** or simply **character**.

+- Unless stated otherwise, pieces of transcribed Voynich script use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

+- The term **glyph** refers to a symbol in the Voynich that appears to constitute a single unit of text.
+In principle, a glyph could represent one or more symbols in the Voynich script, that is one or more of the **Voynich characters** that constitute the **Voynich alphabet**.

+  The question of which glyphs are actual single Voynich characters is still very open and it is at the basis of the different transliteration alphabets being created.

 - A **token** in a text is a single sequence of characters, separated by spaces.
 The list of **terms** is the list of tokens, without repetitions.
-In other terms, a token is an instance of a term.
-For example; the below line in the Voynich text:
+In other words, a token is an instance of a term.
+For example; the below line in the Voynich

   ```
   <f1r.15,+P0;m> daiin shckhey ckhor chor shey kol chol chol kor chol
   ```

-  Contains 10 tokens ("daiin", "shckhey", "ckhor", "chor", "shey", "kol", "chol", "chol", "kor", "chol") which are instances of
+  Contains 10 tokens ('daiin', 'shckhey', 'ckhor', 'chor', 'shey', 'kol', 'chol', 'chol', 'kor', 'chol') which are instances of
-  8 terms ("daiin", "shckhey", "ckhor", "chor", "shey", "kol", "chol", "kor").
+  8 terms ('daiin', 'shckhey', 'ckhor', 'chor', 'shey', 'kol', 'chol', 'kor').

-  When the distinction is not relevant, I might loosely use "word" (often in quotes) to refer to either tokens or terms.
+  When the distinction is not relevant, I might loosely use **word** to refer either to tokens or terms.

-- The terms "**transcription**" and "**transliteration**" are used more or less interchangeably, though the latter is more correct.
-In both cases, we refer either to the process of capturing a text (typically the Voynich) in a file or to the outcome of such process.

 ### Working Notes